Rory144/Rory144/README.md

 ## Hi there 👋

+I'm Rosell Martín, a passionate theoretical chemist from Spain.
 <!--
 **Rory144/Rory144** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.